 You may see a Kea parrot demonstrating recycling, and the wonderful Red-billed Cornish choughs flying to a Cornish flag while learning about our conservation project to help introduce this species back in to the wild!
 Find out more about Operation Chough here.

 The kookaburras show their incredible natural reaction to snakes, and sometimes use visitors with hats as perches!

 New birds with different skills are often introduced to the Free Flying Bird Show, all trained using ‘positive re-enforcement.

-You are also invited to come up on stage to give a donation to the World Parrot Trust in a unique way!
+At the end of the display you can come up on stage to give a donation to Paradise Park and the World Parrot Trust in a unique way!
 Please see the video below.